MacaPecha/devsite-docs/guides/sdks/official/android.en.md

 ---
 # MercadoPago - Android SDK

-The Mercado Pago Android SDK makes it easy to collect your user's credit card details inside your android app.
-By creating tokens, Mercado Pago handles the bulk of PCI compliance by preventing sensitive card data from hitting your server.
+The Mercado Libre Android SDK makes it easy to collect your user's credit card details inside your android app.
+By creating tokens, Mercado Libre handles the bulk of PCI compliance by preventing sensitive card data from hitting your server.

 ![Screenshot MercadoPago](images/sdk/android.png)